coburk/DataQuest_v2/docs/design-and-planning/UI-UX-Design-Specification.md

 ```
 PURPOSE: Show current investigation step
 DESIGN:
+├─ Collapsible: Click [−] to collapse
 ├─ Clear question phrasing
 ├─ Links to help resources (Hint, Schema)
 ├─ Focuses student on specific task
-└─ Builds on previous step (if applicable)
+└─ Default state: EXPANDED

 TIER ADAPTATION:
-Tier 1: "Which customer codes have Status = 'Missing'?"
+Tier 1: "Which customer codes have Status = 'Missing'?
 Tier 3: "What data quality issues can you identify in
       the CodeLog table?
 How would you verify them?"
 Tier 5: "What multiple interpretations of this data are